idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 Trainers are expensive, but heart attacks are even more expensive, and on top of money, they really suck up your energy and reduce your quality of life.

 I put off getting a trainer for 20 years.
-I though I was very knowledgable in exercise, physiology, and was motivaed having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
-Eventually I decided I'd like some more injury prefention, so got a trainer and told him my goal was to increase my injury resillance, and he said OK, lets do mobility workouts then.
+I thought I was very knowledgable in exercise, physiology, and was motivated having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
+Eventually I decided I'd like some more injury prevention, so got a trainer and told him my goal was to increase my injury resilience, and he said OK, lets do mobility workouts then.

 - The mobility movements are more strenous then my normal cardio routines.
 Every movement we do seemed like it could happen naturally through day to day activities and felt incredibly weak, a real warning to injury.